 Researchers exposed a mouse model to indoor dust mites, which are linked to both eczema and asthma.
 The test showed that once the mouse developed skin symptoms, it later developed asthma symptoms as well.
 The researchers were surprised to find that the response differed significantly compared with mice whose lungs were directly exposed to the dust mites.

 Next, the researchers tested a combination therapy to treat both atopic dermatitis symptoms and asthma.
 While the treatment did effectively alleviate the skin symptoms, it did not prevent allergic asthmatic responses in the lungs.
 It did reduce the severity of asthma symptoms, however, so researchers are interested in continuing to explore the treatment.

 There are more than 150 asthma clinical trials currently looking for volunteers.
-If you’re interested in taking part, start searching for one in your area below.
+If you’re interested in taking part, consider the featured trials below.

 Bad asthma symptoms?
 Researchers in your area are looking for volunteers for an asthma clinical trial.
 See if I qualify.